rmistry75/BlackLineAPIJam/Basic/Lab 1 API Design - Create a Reverse Proxy from OpenAPI Spec/README.md

 ![image alt text](./media/image_11.png)

-* You should see the Summary page as shown below.
+* You should see the "Summary" page as shown below.
 You are now ready to build and deploy your API proxy.  **Click the "test" environment checkbox and click Create and deploy**.
 ![image alt text](./media/image_13.png)

-* The proxy is certainly not ready to deploy to production yet!
-Ensure that only the **test** environment is selected and click **Build and Deploy**.
+* You should see that the proxy has been created and deployed to the test environment as shown below.
+Click **Edit proxy**.
 ![image alt text](./media/image_14.png)

 * You should see that the proxy has been generated, uploaded, and deployed to test.
 Once the API proxy is built and deployed, click the **employees-v1** link to view your proxy in the proxy editor.